-I have just established a limited liability company since early 2020 with the charter capital stated on the Enterprise Registration Certificate of 5 billion dongs.
+I have just established a limited liability company in early 2020 with the charter capital stated on the Enterprise Registration Certificate (“ERC“) of 5 billion dongs.
 The company has 03 members.
-However, after 01 year of operation, the actual capital is only 3 billion dongs due to lack of capital contribution by one member.
-Let me ask, what will happen if the charter capital is not contributed enough as the initial commitment?
+However, after 01 year of operation, the actual capital is only 3 billion dongs due to lack of capital contribution by a member.
+I want to know what will happen if the charter capital is not contributed enough as the initial commitment.
 Hope to get an answer from lawyer soon, thank you.

-First, PL & Partners would like to thank you for your trusting and sending question to us.
-For your question, we would like to reply as follows:
+First, PL & Partners would like to thank you for trusting and sending your question to us.
+We would like to reply as follows:

 For a multiple-member limited liability company, charter capital is the total value of assets that have been contributed or promised by members of the company when it is established.

-Article 47 of the Law on Enterprise 2020 stipulates: The members shall contribute sufficient and correct assets as promised when applying for enterprise registration within 90 days from the issuance date of the Enterprise Registration Certificate, excluding the time needed to transport or import the contributed assets and for completing ownership transfer procedures.
+Article 47 of the Law on Enterprise 2020 stipulates: Members shall contribute sufficient and correct assets as promised when applying for enterprise registration certificate within 90 days from the date of issue of the Enterprise Registration Certificate, excluding the time needed to transport or import the contributed assets and for completing ownership transfer procedures.

-2. Remedy in case the period for capital contribution expires but one member fails to sufficient contribution
+2. Remedy in case the period for capital contribution expires but one member fails in contribution.

-The missing capital of such member will be offered for sale under a resolution or decision of the Board of Members.
-At the same time, the Company shall register the change in charter capital, and the members’ holdings within 30 days from the deadline for contributing capital.
-The member who fails to contribute shall be responsible for the financial obligations incurred by the company during the period before the company registers the change in charter capital and the members’ holdings in proportion to their promised contributions.
+The missing capital of such member will be offered for sale under a resolution or decision of the Members’ Council.
+At the same time, the Company shall register the change in charter capital, and the members’ stakes within 30 days from the deadline for contributing capital.
+The member who fails to contribute his capital shall be responsible for the financial obligations incurred by the company during the period before the company registers the change in charter capital and the members’ stakes in proportion to their promised contributions.

 *** Usually, there are 03 cases as follows:

-Case 3: If a member’s missing capital is sold to the remaining members or other individuals and organizations, the Company is not required to register for the change in charter capital but registering for a change of members and/or a change in the capital contribution ratio by members.
+Case 3: If a member’s missing capital is sold to the remaining members or other individuals and organizations, the Company is not required to register for the change in charter capital but to register for a change in members and/or a change in the capital contribution ratio by members.

-Hence, compared to your question, your company falls into case 2 (overdue 30 days to register the change in charter capital because one member failed to contribute capital), your company shall be imposed fine from VND 10,000,000 to VND 20,000,000 before applying for adjustment of charter capital.
+Hence, compared to your question, your company falls into Case 2 (the term of 30 days to register the change in charter capital is overdue because one member failed to contribute capital).
+Your company shall be imposed a fine from VND 10,000,000 to VND 20,000,000 before applying for adjustment of charter capital.